 Do you ever wonder about how the hugely complex and compelling world of the legal system functions?
-Do you want to understand the laws that govern our fundamental human rights as well as the justice system that governs criminals?
-This online A-level Law course is a perfect foundation on which to build your knowledge about UK Law.
+Do you want to understand the theoretical concepts that underpin our idea of justice, and the principles that govern our methods of criminal prosecution?
+This online A-level Law course is a perfect foundation on which to build your knowledge of English law.

-On this A-Level Law course, you’ll explore the nature of English law and the English legal system, private law, public law, and legal skills.
+On this A-Level Law course, you’ll explore the English legal system, private law, public law, and legal skills.
 As well as studying the rules and principles of law itself, you’ll also investigate the effects law has on people and society and evaluate how effective different laws are.

 You’ll develop a strong ability to research, forming arguments from reasoning and critical judgement, and enhancing your communication skills.
 Whether you want to go on to higher education or you’re looking for a career in the legal or public sector, the skills you’ll develop on this course are highly transferable and desirable to universities and employers alike.